wjheha/wjheha.github.io/README.md

 # wjheha.github.io
-this is my blog,used by hexos,will be better
+this is my blog, used by hexos, will be better